 and press enter.
-You'll be transported into the magical world of iPython, where we can do our scripting line by line, similar to MATLAB (you can also use jupyter if you're familiar with that).
+You'll be transported into the magical world of iPython, where we can do our scripting line by line, similar to MATLAB.
 Our first command will be to import the python packages we're going to use:

-import casperfpga, casperfpga.snapadc, time, numpy, struct, sys, logging, pylab, matplotlib
+import corr,time,numpy,struct,sys,logging,pylab